netobserv/network-observability-operator/docs/FlowCollector.md

         <td><b>ingesterUrl</b></td>
         <td>string</td>
         <td>
-          `ingesterUrl` is the address of an existing Loki service to push the flows to.
+          `ingesterUrl` is the address of an existing Loki ingester service to push the flows to.
 When using the Loki Operator, set it to the Loki gateway service with the `network` tenant set in path, for example https://loki-gateway-http.netobserv.svc:8080/api/logs/v1/network.<br/>
           <br/>
             <i>Default</i>: http://loki:3100/<br/>
         </td>